Glass wool is known as fiberglass insulation. It was invented in 1933 by Games Slayter while he worked at Owens Glass (now known as Owens Corning).

 It is manufactured by combining sand and recycled glass at a temperature of 1,450 degrees celsius.
 The glass that is produced is converted into fibers with a method similar to making cotton candy.

-How safe is fiberglass insulation?
+How safe is blown-in and batt fiberglass insulation?

 It is a material that can irritate eyes, skin, and lungs.
 It is relatively good at resisting mold.
 However pests enjoy nesting and living in fiberglass.
+We do a lot of insulation removal in attics where rats made a mess.

 Why use fiberglass insulation in your Austin TX area building?

-Fiberglass insulation is great when your most important decision making factor is price of installation.
+Fiberglass attic insulation is great when your most important decision making factor is price of installation.
 Fiberglass is cheap.
 However, fiberglass insulation will cost you significantly more in the long run.
 So I would not advise someone to install fiberglass if they plan to own and pay the utility bills on a building for more than 3-years.
 If you are investing in the long term value of your building, then spray foam is a better solution.

 Which fiberglass insulation application method is right for your Austin project?